 Corrections is a primary component of the American criminal justice system.
 This course is designed to introduce students to the profession and academic discipline of corrections.
 Course work exposes students to the philosophy and procedures of punishment; the various components within the correctional community such as confinement, probation and parole, and community corrections.
 The course also addresses issues relating to prisoners, such as prisoners' rights and prison life and other issues relating to the American correctional system, such as capital punishment, rehabilitation, and financial penalties.

 Prerequisite: CJS 101 Introduction to Criminal Justice, CJS 200 Literature in Criminal Justice or instructor's consent.

-CJS 358, Community Building for Criminal Justice, 3 credits
+CJS 305, The Criminal Court System, 3 credits